 France constructed the world's first tidal power plant in Brittany in 1966, the Rance Tidal Power Station.
 It was also the world's largest until 2011.
 Rance has a capacity of 240MW.
 It was recently surpassed by Sihwa Lake in South Korea, with a capacity of 254MW.

-However, tidal power can come at a high cost.
+However, tidal power plants can come at a high cost.
 Reliance on high tidal ranges and flow velocities make it challenging.
 Despite these potential restrictions, improvements in design have helped to increase the availability of tidal power1.

-The UK is lacking in pushing forward with this type of renewable energy8.
-We’re fortunate in the UK to have some of the highest tidal ranges in the world.
+The UK is lacking in pushing forward with this type of renewable energy7.
+We're fortunate in the UK to have some of the highest tidal ranges in the world.
 The Bristol Channel is one.

 Tidal lagoon plans recently submitted look to take advantage of the tidal ranges in Swansea.
 The tidal lagoon in Swansea will cost around £1.3bn.
 A significant amount of money for a single scheme.
-The UK government recently rejected proposals to subsidize its development, leaving its future uncertain.
+The UK government recently rejected proposals to subsidize its development, leaving it's future uncertain.

-In the U.S. subsidies can take many forms.
+In the U.S., subsidies can take many forms.
 Examples include tax credits and loan guarantees2.
-Meanwhile, in the UK, the government has stopped accepting “feed-in” tariff applications.
+Meanwhile, in the UK, the government has stopped accepting "feed-in" tariff applications.
 Commentators widely regard this controversial move as contradicting the recently announced climate emergency.

 Regardless, many homes can generate a renewable energy source of their own.
 The choice to go "off-grid" is growing in popularity.
 In 2018 6107MW of feed-in capacity was recorded in the UK9.
 Renewable energy homes generated most of this via small-scale wind turbine sources of energy supply or rooftop energy-efficient solar panels.

 A related trend, home energy storage helps to ensure effective home energy generation.
 Home energy storage allows the storage of excess energy from renewable energy sources when the wind is blowing.
 Or when the sun is shining.
-What’s more, home energy storage reduced energy costs and can mean no more energy bills entirely.
+What's more, home energy storage reduces energy costs and can mean no more energy bills entirely.

 Home use stored energy later when generation is insufficient, replacing the need to draw power from the grid.
 Recently, Tesla launched its powerwall 2 product to address this need.
 At TRVST, we're watching keenly to see how this technology develops.